HL7/fhir-saner/input/pagecontent/hospital_capacity_examples.md

 #### State of New Jersey
-A second data set comes from publicly reported data published via [The COVID Tracking Project](https://covidtracking.com/), combined with data from the New Jersery Department of Public Health.
+A second data set comes from publicly reported data published via [The COVID Tracking Project](https://covidtracking.com/), combined with data from the New Jersey Department of Public Health.
 This data is based on real world reports provided at the state level, but should NOT be considered an authoritative source.

 This data set can be used to test aggregation of measure reports over time for point-in-time and count based measurements.